Yjs2666/Virtual_Reality_Game/README.md

 • Employed strategies to optimize comfort, including baked lighting, anti-aliasing, VR hands combined with C# scripting and animator blend trees, collision, particle systems, and an integrated game manager.

+If you would like to access the source code, use this link: https://drive.google.com/drive/u/0/folders/1v1kPwopDNk-Z4c6XfF6bLlp4yy3XSYSP